TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/controlflow.rst

 the list, thus saving space.

-We say such an object is :term:`iterable`, that is, suitable as a target for functions and constructs that expect something from which they can obtain successive items until the supply is exhausted.
+We say such an object is :term:`iterable`, that is, suitable as a target for functions and constructs that expect something kutoka which they can obtain successive items until the supply is exhausted.
 We have seen that the :keyword:`for` statement is such a construct, while an example of function that takes an iterable is :func:`sum`::